moskk/rndc/README.md

-well, **rndc** is a tool for serching of web-pages. currenly it can discover network hosts, scan ports, download pages, filter server responces by some properties (server responce code, page code/text content, page title), and give away host info into text file or into browser. you can't rob the caravans yet but this option is on develop.
+well, **rndc** is a tool for serching of web-pages. currenly it can discover network hosts, scan ports, download pages, filter server responces by some properties (server responce code, page code/text content, page title), and give away host info into text file or into browser.

+you can't rob the caravans yet but this option is on develop. so you can try to search some caravans, lol.

 # USAGE
 ## Basic